This company is not yet accredited. To learn more, see reviews below or submit your own.

 I grabbed the wrong item.
 They were stocked incorrectly; things like that.
 But, this day, I was flat out told that they purposely display the items in a way that, in my opinion, is deceitful.
 They are expecting shoppers to do exactly what I did, assume that an item is on sale because it is mixed in with the sale items.
 Most of the time, I never even look at my receipt.
 I assume, again, that they are being honest.
 That was my mistake, but it's one mistake that I will not repeat.
 Not only will I never shop at Price Chopper again, but I am also reporting this along with the photos I took to the Attorney General, the Better Business Bureau, Consumer Affairs, and any other organization I can find that might be able to put an end to this deceptive practice.

-Price Chopper Company Profile
+Price Chopper Company Information

 - Company Name: